 And how to use aromatherapy to revive OR relax you

 Aromatherapy may not be top of mind when it comes to boosting productivity, reviving your lagging energy or the complete opposite – helping you sleep.
-And with good reason.
 Experts believe our sense of smell is our strongest, most influential sense.
 Did you know scent receptors are 10,000 times more accurate than taste buds?

 When you sniff something, millions of smell receptors ping your olfactory bulbs, a pea-sized cluster in your brain.
 From there, scent is sorted and your limbic system is kicked into action, which is where basic human behaviors (as well as learning and emotions) are controlled.
 Ever associated a memory with a smell?
 Now you know why.
 Simply inhaling a scent sets off a chain reaction in the brain and body, activating the immune system, altering blood pressure and stimulating digestion.